NGX123/tos/notes/info/notes.md

 ## Fixes
 - When compiling x86-32_clang with target set to `i386-elf` the os will link incorrectly
 	* Target change to `i686-elf` will fix linkage
-- If multiboot2 says "no video found" or similar
+- If multiboot2 says "no video found" or similar on UEFI systems:
-	* in grub config before the `multiboot /path/to/bin` insert `insmod efi_gop`
+	* in GRUB config before the `multiboot /path/to/bin` insert `insmod efi_gop`
 - When making a Multiboot2 2 kernel, changes are needed in conifg files to make it work
 	* `multiboot executable` in menuentry {} in grub.cfg should be changed to `multiboot2 executable`
 	+ If grub uefi is used the start of file system is not /, so disk name should be added before the path - instead of `multiboot2 /path/to/exe`, use `multiboot2 (hd0)/path/to/exe`